Navillus-BV/sarahsu-co/src/data/pages/home.md

     content: |-
       **Looking for a trusted partner?**

-      I can help you or your team focus on what matters and make a plan to get where you want to go.
+      I can help you focus on what matters and make a plan to get where you want to go.
     cta:
       text: Find out how
       url: "/coaching"